-"Some rude image of wood or stone, a rock or tree in a secluded locality, frequently form the Kota's object of worship, and to which sacrificial offerings are made; but the recognised place of worship in each village consists of a large square piece of ground, walled round with loose stones, three feet high, and containing in its cen re two 18 pent-shaped sheds of thatch, open before and behind, and on the posts (of stone) that support them some rude circles and other figures are drawn.
+"Some rude image of wood or stone, a rock or tree in a secluded locality, frequently form the Kota's object of worship, and to which sacrificial offerings are mide; but the recognised place of worship in each village consists of a large square piece of ground, walled round with loose stones, three feet high, and containing in its centre two18 pent-shaped sheds of thatch, open before and behind, and on the posts (of stone) that support them some rude circles and other figures are drawn.
 No image of any sort is visible here" (Shortt).
-These sheds, which are a short distance apart, are dedicated to Siva and his consort Părvati under the names of Kāmatarāya and Kālikai.
-Though no representation of the swāmis is exhibited in the temples at ordinary times, their spirits are believed to pervade the buildings, and at the annual ceremony they are represented by two thin, plain plates of silver, which are attached to the upright posts of the temples.
+These sheds, which are a short distance apart, are dedicated to Sīva and his consort Pārvati under the names of Kāmatarāya and Kālikai.
+Though

+19 At Kolamalé there are three temples, two dedicated to Kamataraya and one to Kalikai. no representation of the swāmis is exhibited in the temples at ordinary times, their spirits are believed to pervade the buildings, and at the annual ceremony they are represented by two thin, plain plates of silver, which are attached to the upright posts of the temples.
 The stones surrounding the temples at Kotagiri are scratched with various quaint devices, and lines for the games of hulikotē and kotē.